dsebastien/modernWebDevBuild/README.md

   }
 ```

 This is where you let JSPM know where to save the information about dependencies you install.
-This is also where you can easily add new dependencies; for example: `"angular2": "npm:angular2@^2.0.0-alpha.44",`.
-Once a dependency is added there, you can invoke `jspm install` to get the files and transitive dependencies installed.
+This is also where you can easily add new dependencies; for example: `"angular2": "npm:angular2@^2.0.0-beta.1",`.
+Once a dependency is added there, you can invoke `jspm install` to get the files and transitive dependencies installed and get an updated jspm.conf.js file.

 #### tsconfig.json
 Given that TypeScript is one of the (currently) embedded choices of this project, the TypeScript configuration file is mandatory.

 The tsconfig.json file contains:
-* the configuration of the TypeScript compiler (e.g., target ES2015)
+* the configuration of the TypeScript compiler
 * TypeScript code style rules
 * the list of files/folders to include/exclude